 Description

-The memorial stands in the churchyard of the church of St James the Less (Grade II*), near the back gate.
-Approximately 5m tall and built of granite, it comprises a plain Latin cross on a tapering square shaft.
-The shaft rises from a small pedestal which stands on a tapering plinth.
-The plinth stands on a two-stepped, octagonal, base.
+The Kingston War Memorial is located in the churchyard of St James the Less church, near the back gate.
+It stands approximately 5 meters tall and is constructed of granite.
+The memorial features a plain Latin cross on a tapering square shaft, which rises from a small pedestal that sits on a tapering plinth.
+The plinth is supported by a two-stepped, octagonal base.

-The memorial is surrounded by a small, square, stone kerbed enclosure that is surfaced with gravel.
+The memorial is enclosed by a small, square stone kerbed area that is surfaced with gravel.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.